MinThaMie/fault-tolarant-toilet-protocol/README.md

 1. Upon entering the bathroom we observe any of the three possible states
 2. Given the state, and the user's requirements, the user will either:
-    1. Make no transition; or
+    1. Observe the `up` state and apply no transition; or
-    2. Make a transition into the desired `down` state (1 or 6); or
+    2. Observe the `up` state and apply transition (1); or
-    3. Make a transition into the desired `up` state (3 or 5).
+    3. Observe the `down` state and apply no transition; or
+    4. Observe the `down` state and apply transition (3); or
+    5. Observe the `closed` state and apply either transition (5) or (6);
 3. The user does their business
 4. After finishing step 3 the user will either:
-    1. Make no transition; or
+    1. Observe the `up` state and apply no transition; or
-    2. Make a transition into the `up` state (3 or 5);<br/>
+    2. Observe the `down` state and apply transition (3);<br/>
 such that in any case the end state of the toilet is the `up` state.

-This protocol, if properly implemented, maximizes the `up` state of the toilet, making visits to the toilet by users who apply `2.i.` less likely to smear the toilet seat, regardless of whether they adopt this protocol or not.
+This protocol, if properly implemented, maximizes the `up` state of the toilet, making visits to the toilet by lazy users who apply `2.i.` less likely to smear the toilet seat, regardless of whether they adopt this protocol or not.
 This makes the protocol defensive by nature, and thus (as we consider a dirty toilet to be a fault, in our model) the most fault-tolerant solution.

 One could argue that as the adoption rate of this protocol reaches the maximum, female users will mostly apply `2.ii.` followed by `4.ii.`, whereas male users will be able to apply `2.i.` followed by `4.i.` in six out of an average of seven toilet visits, and as such infer less cost in the classical sense.
-Consider, however, that this distribution of cost perfecly matches the distribution of benefits as outlined in our benefit analysis, making each agent inherently self-serving and yet contributing to the end goal of cleanliness.
+Consider, however, that this distribution of cost perfectly matches the distribution of benefits as outlined in our benefit analysis, making each agent inherently self-serving and yet contributing to the end goal of cleanliness.

 ## Social impact of the proposed toilet seat protocol